 Urmas Sutrop (2012), who seems to have dug deeper into linguistic history than most other researchers, has noted that: "The first language family trees I managed to track down date from the 17th century.
 To my knowledge, the very first language family tree was published by the Estonian-Swedish scholar Georg Stiernhielm."

-Actually, Stiernhielm's "tree" is a hybridization network, thus making it also the first known phylogenetic network.
+Actually, Stiernhielm's "tree" is a hybridization network, thus making it also the first known phylogenetic network, of any type.